-Here we elaborate audit firms' strategies at present; how audit firms are developing their audits...
+Here we elaborate audit firms' strategies at present; how audit firms are developing their audits.

-(i) Unification of audit tools
+i.
+Unification of audit tools

-Audit firms that are members of the global networks use audit tools provided by the global networks (see 7.
+Audit firms that are members of the global networks use audit tools provided by the global networks (for more details, see "7.
 Responses to Overseas Expansion of Companies b.
-Ties with Global Networks" (page 78) for further details).
+Ties with Global Networks").
 Audit tools in question not only have the function of preparing and storing working papers but also include audit support tool functions, such as those for safe transfer of data and materials to and from audited companies, and timely tracing of progress in auditing, including work by the team of auditing subsidiaries.

 Unified R&D and IT operation of the global networks promotes the efficiency of IT investment, and feedback from their member firms on remedies or requests of audit tools may be beneficial to the global networks enabling to improve security and refine functions of the audit tools.
 However, there are also cases of Japanese audit firms independently developing/deploying analytical tools and implementing them as forecasting system on accounting fraud.

-(ii) Task automation (RPA11)
+ii.
+Task automation (RPA)